ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/what-is-rql.markdown

 {NOTE: }

-__Single line comments__:
+__Single-line comments__:

-* Single line comments start with `//` and end at the end of that line.
+* Single-line comments start with `//` and end at the end of that line.

 {CODE-BLOCK:csharp}
-// This is a single line comment. from "Companies" where Name = "The Big Cheese" OR Name = "Richter Supermarkt" {CODE-BLOCK/}
+// This is a single-line comment. from "Companies" where Name = "The Big Cheese" OR Name = "Richter Supermarkt" {CODE-BLOCK/}